mediamicroservices/mm/README.md

 #### audiotest
 * this script takes an audio package and reports on data associated with the AIP.
 This is helpful for audio QC.
-* you can run the script two ways. the first way is to type in the command line the following: 'audiotest [package1] [package2] [package3]'. the data will print directly in the command line. if you would like to create a csv instead, run the following command: 'audiotest [package1] [package2] [package3] >mycsv.csv'. this csv file will be created in the home folder, but you can direct it to anywhere on your computer.
+* you can run the script two ways.
+The first way is to type in the command line the following: 'audiotest [package1] [package2] [package3]'.
+The data will print directly in the command line.
+If you would like to create a csv instead, run the following command: 'audiotest [package1] [package2] [package3] >mycsv.csv'.
+This csv file will be created in the home folder, but you can direct it to anywhere on your computer.

 #### barcodeinterpret
-* barcodeinterpret works with xdcamingest to gather metadata about an XDCam disk by scanning the barcode on the disk case. this script is no longer in use and development is not supported.
+* barcodeinterpret works with xdcamingest to gather metadata about an XDCam disk by scanning the barcode on the disk case.
+This script is no longer in use and development is not supported.

 #### blackatends
 * blackatends reports on the number of black frames at the beginning and end of a video file.
 The report is output into the terminal window.
 Your command will look like this: `blackatends [file1] [file2]`.